 Cold sores can be treated and prevented with over the counter or prescription only cold sore treatment or cold sore remedies, including cold sore cream.
 They are small blisters on the lips or around the mouth caused by the herplex simplex virus.

 If you have cold sores, we can provide an online consultation with a GMC registered doctor.
 Please select your medication and complete the online doctor's questionnaire.
-Your medical history will then be reviewed by our doctor and, if approved, a prescription will be issued for the cost of £25.00.
+Your medical history will then be reviewed by our doctor and, if approved, a prescription will be issued.
 If you already have a private or NHS prescription, you can select the medication and send your prescription to Oxford Online Pharmacy.
 Your prescribed medication will be dispensed and sent discreetly to your address when we have received your prescription.

 To find out more about cold sores and how we can provide you with effective treatment and prevention please click here.